jamesmoriarty/mini-aasm/README.md

     end

     event :work_failed do
-      transitions from: %i[transmitting waiting_confirmation], to: :finished
+      transitions from: %i[transmitting waiting_confirmation], to: :terminated
     end
   end